 Gracen Johnson has been a regular contributor for Strong Towns since 2014 and is a founding member of the organization.
 She calls her work, "Projects for Places we Love."
 She mostly helps individuals and organizations with strategy, research, communications, and outreach.
 Despite finishing her MPhil in Planning, Growth, and Regeneration in 2013, she has never stopped studying the city.
 Gracen thinks of her day-to-day as action research, diving into the question of how Strong Citizenship can transform a place.
 She lives with her husband and coonhound in Kitchener, Canada.
 In her column, Field Notes, you'll get snapshots of life as a friendly neighbour and community organizer.
 Gracen has also created (and continues to create) many of Strong Towns' short films.

 Wondering why your local government is claiming it needs to widen a street to make it "safer"?
 Trying to make sense of the outdated zoning codes in your city?
 R. Moses has the answer.
 From the Strong Towns membership, we've assembled a panel of licensed engineers to answer your questions under the collective pseudonym R. Moses.
 In doing this, we hope to give licensed professionals a chance to speak to important issues without fear of reprisal from their peers or employers.
 Submit your engineering question anonymously and R. Moses will do his best to answer it in a future post.

 The Incremental Development Alliance (IDA) is led by Jim Kumon, R. John Anderson and Monte Anderson.
-Long-time friends of Strong Towns, they began contributing content regularly in 2015, writing about their workshops and projects as small scale developers.
+Long-time friends of Strong Towns, they occasionally write about their workshops and projects as small scale developers.
 The Incremental Development Alliance envisions a network of small developers who build flexible buildings that enhance their neighborhood context and a small business culture that creates new opportunities for merchants and entrepreneurs who can build wealth in their communities.
 IDA is at the nexus of real estate and economic development, splicing together a new strategy for economic prosperity at the most local level - our neighborhoods.